Safeguarding and Child Protection at Handford Hall

 Handford Halll’s Designated Safeguarding and Prevent Lead is Ms Kelly.
 Deputy designated Safeguarding Leads are Mrs Blake, Mrs Caston and Mrs Preston.
 Our nominated Safeguarding Governor is Mrs Heather Barrington.

 The Designated Safeguarding lead (DSL) takes lead responsibility for safeguarding and child protection.
-Full explanation of the role of the Designated Safeguarding lead can be found in Annex B of DfE 'Keeping children safe in education' September 2016.
+Full explanation of the role of the Designated Safeguarding lead can be found in Annex B of DfE 'Keeping children safe in education' September 2019 (including amendments October 2019)

 One key message that parents need to be very clear about is that if you have a concern about a child's well-being you must contact the school as soon as possible and make contact with our Designated Safeguarding lead.